Preload Springs, Spacers, and Washers Information

 Preload springs, spacers, and washers are meant to maintain tension in an assembly where some slack may be present.
 Their capabilities can eliminate rattle, compensate for expansion or contraction of the assembly materials, or absorb intermittent shock loads.
 These products are made of elastic deformable materials, most commonly convoluted ductile, high-strength metal alloys which come in machined, welded, and open-ring varieties.

-Preload Springs, Spacers, and Washers
+Types of Preload Springs, Spacers, and Washers

 All of the preload devices covered in this selection guide lend their mechanical properties to the elastic deformation defined by their materials and dimensions.
 In preload washers, the raised irregularities of the spring washer flatten to a predetermined degree, while providing proportional resistance.
 Wave springs, better nominated as wave washers, are subject to axial stress that deflects similarly as spring washers.
 Preload spacers are unique products that offer axial deflection of up to .07 inches before plastic deformation occurs.
 As such, their capabilities are reduced to applications with fine tolerances.